JoniAarnio/MemeGen/README.md

 # MemeGen

 As a part of trying to learn React and it's quirks, I made a meme generator with the help of an online course.
+It's quite limited.
+Only two text fields.
+Always top and bottom.
+So if the random meme that the API gives the user has unconventional text placement or it needs more text fields...
+It won't work.

 ## Project setup
 ```